the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

 `pkill adb `
 in Terminal.

-after that you can then attempt to restart Sidequest to see if you are properly connected, it might take a moment but it should connect properly now.
+After that you can then attempt to restart SideQuest to see if you are properly connected, it might take a moment but it should connect properly now.